WangWenhao0716/VSC-DescriptorTrack-Submission/Training/Generate/README.md

 bash train_v1_s3_r_all.sh
 ```

-5. Generate the training pais (from reference images and ) with $?$ positive pairs:
+5. Generate the training pairs (from reference images and query images) with $?$ positive pairs: